muzamilindra/property_rents/README.md

-# property_rents
+# property_rent

-A new Flutter project.
+A new Flutter project app, This project is the result of slicing from (https://tinyurl.com/propertyrent)

+## Thank you

 ## Getting Started
+@ Eric Angeloo

 This project is a starting point for a Flutter application.